CelestiaProject/Celestia/INSTALL.md

 - GTK: A full interface with minimal dependencies, adds a menu, a configuration dialog some other utilities.
 Legacy interface, may lack some new features.
 Disabled by default.
-- QT: A full interface with minimal dependencies, adds a menu, a configuration dialog some other utilities, bookmarks...
+- QT5: A full interface with minimal dependencies, adds a menu, a configuration dialog some other utilities, bookmarks...
 A preferred option.
-Enabled by default, No need to pass -DENABLE_QT=ON.
+Enabled by default, No need to pass -DENABLE_QT5=ON.
+- QT6: As above, but compiled with Qt6.

 Starting with version 1.3.1, Lua is the new scripting engine for Celestia, the old homegrown scripting engine is still available.
 By default Lua support